For each fund–index pair in fund_index_map, computes rolling, annualized

 The annualized tracking differences are:

-Values are NA when an anchor cannot be found, required inputs are missing,
+#' Values are NA when an anchor cannot be found, current-date inputs are missing,